-As of September 13, 2012, the U.S. Embassy in Sofia is working with a new appointment system and document pick-up service, with an expanded call center for scheduling appointments and making general inquiries.
+The U.S. Embassy in Sofia is working with an appointment system and document pick-up service, with an expanded call center for scheduling appointments and making general inquiries.
 This system is being implemented worldwide and includes all services in one fee.
-Applicants pay the appropriate MRV fee, depending on visa classification, and receive the following services:
+Applicants pay the appropriate MRV fee, depending on visa classification and receive the following services:

 • Scheduling of visa appointments (through call center numbers or online appointment website)

 • Passport pick-up for approved visa applications